 The second major focus of USM’s Title III grant is dedicated to strengthening and increasing high impact educational experiences for USM Students.
 High impact educational experiences are associated with a higher degree of student engagement and higher rates of student success, including improved persistence and more timely graduation.
+Each semester we award up to 10 mini-grants of $500 each to support faculty adoption of high impact practices in their courses.

 High impact educational practices take a variety of forms.
 In general, they involve active, experiential, reflective, and focused teaching and learning.
 Such experiences include service- and community-based learning, experiential and problem-based learning, learning communities, undergraduate research, collaborative learning, etc.